Thomas Bernhard Institute

 The Thomas Bernhard Institute at the Mozarteum University in Salzburg is one of Austria's most renowned and innovative places to study contemporary theatre practice.

-The three programs encourage an understanding of theatre from different perspectives.
+The three programmes encourage an understanding of theatre from different perspectives.
 Independent performance practice and research projects are just as much part of the studies at Thomas Bernhard Institute as the exploration of the dramatic repertoire, performative interventions in public space and lectures on recent political struggles.
-Transcultural cooperation and international exchange play an important role in the study program of theThomas Bernhard Institute.
-There are intensive co-operations with international partner institutions such as the Free SZFE Budapest and the E:UTSA network.
+Transcultural cooperation and international exchange play an important role in the study programmes at theThomas Bernhard Institute and the department frequently co-operates with international partner institutions such as the Free SZFE Budapest and the E:UTSA network.

-As a place of public assembly, theatre genuinely maintains a relationship to social reality.
-The Thomas Bernhard Institute takes this fact into account by constantly incorporating questions of responsibility and the function of theatre.
-Care for oneself and for each other, recognition of difference and mutual appreciation, as well as the distribution of resources and negotiation of diversity, are crucial to the rehearsal process and the academic debate.
-Critical awareness and social, political as well as ecological problems build the common ground for artistic work at the Thomas Bernhard Institute.
+As a place of public assembly, theatre maintains strong ties to social reality.
+The work of the Thomas Bernhard Institute reflects this in both the rehearsal process and the academic debate, constantly addressing issues such as the responsibility and the function of theatre, care for oneself and for each other, recognition of difference and mutual appreciation, the distribution of resources and how to negotiate topics of diversity.
+Critical awareness and social, political and ecological problems build the common ground for artistic work at the Thomas Bernhard Institute.

 Courses